Guide for Parents

 Watching your child go to sleep may be distressing.
 This is normal.
 You must return to your child’s room as soon as they are asleep so that the staff can concentrate on caring for your child.

 At the end of the procedure, your child will be taken into the Recovery Room until they are awake enough to return to the ward.
-One parent may be admitted to this area if required once your child is awake.
+At the discretion of Clinical Staff, one parent may be admitted to this area if required, once your child is awake.
 Please ensure that there is someone to stay with any other children as there are no child-minding facilities within the hospital.

 Some children can be drowsy, confused, restless and sometimes distressed on waking.
 This is a normal part of recovery.
 For very young children taking a bottle into the Recovery Room may help calm them.